clambin/mediamon/README.md

 ### Configuration

-The mandatory service configuration file configures which services mediamon should monitor:
+The mandatory service configuration file configures the services that mediamon should monitor:

 ```
 transmission: